Jwan622/go_course/notes.md

 - you can also just write `card := "Ace of spades"`.
 Equivalent to above syntax. specifically for strings.
 Go compiled will figure it out. `:=` tells compiled to figure out the type.
 - When reassigning to a string, you don't need to do `:=` again.
+- we use `:=` when initializing, declaring, assigning in one step.
 ```go
 func newCard() string {
     return "Five of Diamonds"